OCA/account-invoicing/account_invoice_mass_sending/README.rst

 Usage
 =====

-On the invoices list view, select the invoices to send and click on 'Action > Mass Send & print'.
+On the invoices list view, select the invoices to send and click on 'Action > Send & print'.

-It will use the existing 'SEND & PRINT' action on the invoice with the default value.
+In the wizard select the 'Email' checkbox and a template then click on 'Email mass sending (Job Queue)'

 Bug Tracker
 ===========